Uzbekistan Compact Tour

 Arrival in Tashkent (D) – WEDNESDAY/SATURDAY

-You are met at the airport after your overnight flight from the UK and assisted through immigration and customs before being transferred to your city hotel for an early check-in.
-En route your guide will give you a short introduction to Uzbekistan, and the rich history and cultural heritage of Tashkent.
-At the hotel you will have some free time to relax and unpack and have a light lunch (not included).
-In the afternoon you are taken on a half day city tour visiting Independence Square, Amir Timur Square and other famous historical and cultural sights.
+You are met at the airport after your overnight flight from the UK and assisted through immigration and customs before being transferred to your city hotel for an early check-in and breakfast.
+At the hotel you will have some free time to relax and unpack and in the afternoon you are taken on a half day city tour visiting Independence Square, Amir Timur Square and other famous historical and cultural sights.
 Afterwards there is a welcome dinner at a local restaurant followed by an overnight stay in Tashkent.

 This morning commences with a transfer to the airport to board the short flight to Bukhara.
 After checking in to your hotel, you experience Bukhara in a full-day tour programme.
 Bukhara is a large, unique and authentic art museum that maintains its old oriental face.
 In the morning, we guide you to the magnificent Mire-e-Arab Madrasah and one of the most beautiful buildings in Central Asia, the Samanid Mausoleum.
 You then take a tour through the fortress Royal Ark to see the coronation hall and visit the summer residence of the last Emir.
 You enjoy dinner at a local restaurant before returning to the comforts of your hotel.
 Overnight in Bukhara.